trietsch/io.quatt/README.md

 # Quatt Homey App

+> [!NOTE]
+> This repository is a fork of the original Quatt Homey app.
+Due to potential inactivity of the original maintainer, this fork was created to continue active development and maintenance of the app.

 Adds support for reading Quatt Commander-In-Chief (CiC) data and integrating your Quatt heat pump with Homey.
 This app exposes a wide range of sensor data and control capabilities for advanced automation and monitoring.

 ## Features